Portable Monitors for Remote Workers Who Travel

 Screen size sweet spots cluster around 15.6 inches for most people.
 Larger displays offer more workspace but sacrifice portability.
 13-inch options feel cramped for extended work sessions—trust me on this one.

 USB-C connectivity simplifies setup to a single cable carrying both video and power.
 No adapter fumbling means faster transitions from transit to work mode.
-Probably should have led with this section, honestly.
+I’m burying the lede a bit — sorry.

 IPS panels provide viewing angles you’ll need when sharing your screen or working in tight spaces.
 Cheaper TN panels wash out completely from the side—embarrassing when you’re trying to show a colleague something.